Want to know how to whitewash a brick fireplace? This post shares easy DIY steps to whitewash a brick fireplace in your

 One of the selling points in our new house is the brick fireplace in the front room.
 We could imagine ourselves hanging Christmas stockings on the mantle and watching the snow fall from the fireside.
 However, in our dreams the fireplace is whitewashed brick and the built-in bookcases are white.
 As soon as the SOLD sign was lifted from the lawn, my friend and brother in law showed us how to whitewash a brick fireplace.

-I would like to take credit for our whitewash brick fireplace, but my friend Kristina is the talented mastermind behind the transformation.
-I went shopping at Home Depot and she came over armed with her own supplies.
-I set her up in the living room with a cocktail and two helpers.
+I’d like to take credit for our whitewash brick fireplace, but my friend Kristina is the talented mastermind behind the fireplace transformation.
+All I had to do for the project was set her up in the living room with a cocktail and two helpers.

 Here are the Materials Needed to Whitewash a Brick Fireplace